-dL>L, dR>R, dL>R, dR>L, Early or Reflection Delays.
-In many real spaces, distinct reflections and echoes are an important part of the sound, so many of the 960L's reverbs have reflection delay and echo paths with appropriate controls. dLF>LF, dLF>LS, dLF>RF, dLF>RS, dLS>LF, dLS>LS, dLS>RF, dLS>RS, dRF>LF, dRF>LS, dRF>RS, dRF>RF, dRS>LF, dRS>LS, dRS>RF, dRS>RS The Early or Reflection Delays set the delay time.
-For example, dLF>RS is the delay time in a path from the Left Front Input, through the diffusor, through a delay of dLF>RS duration, and finally to the Right Surround Output.
-Each of these delay paths has its own level control.
+dL>L,dLS>RF,Early or Reflection Delays.In many real spaces, distinct reflections and echoes are an importantdR>R,dLS>RS,part of the sound, so many of the 960L's reverbs have reflection delay and echo paths with appro-dL>R,dRF>LF,priate controls.

+- dLF>LF,

+dLF>LS,dRF>RF,

+dRF>RS,

+dLF>RF,

+dLF>RF,The Early or Reflection Delays set the delay time.
+For example, dLF>RS is the delay time in a path

+from the Left Front Input, through the diffusor, through a delay of dLF>RS duration, and finally to the

+Right Surround Output.

+- dLS>LF, dRS>RF, dLS>LS, dRS>RS Each of these delay paths has its own level control.
 The level of the example delay path is set by the related control LvLF>RS.
-EchoL, EchoR, EchoLF, Echo Duration.
-Some reflection delays have echo capabilities.
-These appear as part of the input path; echoes are passed to the reverberators as well as the reflection outputs.
-Also, echo signal is fed back through the input diffusors.
-This means that each echo will be more